rmrector/script.artwork.beef/README.md

 library and choose "Select artwork..." from the "Manage" menu of the context menu, then choose "Search for set".

 There are add-on settings to specify exactly which types of artwork and how many to download automatically.
-Under "Advanced" there are settings to generate a thumbnail from video files for movies and episodes.
+Under "Advanced" there are settings to generate a thumbnail from video files for movies, episodes, and music videos (this requires the Kodi setting "Extract thumbnails and video information" under "Media" -> "Videos" to be enabled).

 If you have multiple Kodi installations sharing a database, only enable the automatic processing on one of them.
 Don't use Artwork Beef's automatic processing with Artwork Downloader's